11 Types of Marketing Specializations: The Practical Guide

 It may sound simple, but there is a lot of work that goes into optimizing a paid search campaign.
 Search engine marketers need to be analytical, strategic and willing to experiment and tinker with their campaign strategies to excel in this role.

 What does search engine marketing look like?
 Time for an experiment—next time you fire up Google, try searching for “running shoes” (or nearly any item you’d purchase in a store, for that matter).
 Take a close look at the top handful of results.
 Notice anything?
 They’re likely all paid advertisements.
 That is the work of a search engine marketer.

 Where can I learn more?
 Search Engine Land has all sorts of helpful resources for aspiring search engine marketers.

-Simply put, direct marketing involves sending marketing materials directly to consumers.
-As a consumer you may not always appreciate these advertisements, but for years direct marketing has been an effective way for businesses to increase the sales and general awareness of a business.
+What is direct marketing?
+Simply put, direct marketing involves sending promotional marketing materials directly to consumers.
+As a consumer, you may not always appreciate these advertisements, but for years, direct marketing has been an effective way for businesses to increase the sales and general awareness of a business.